cult-of-coders/grapher-schema-directives/README.md

 ```

 In the background, the schema directives analyze our types and create propper links, when we have a `field` present,
-that's going to be a main link, that's the collection we are going to store it in, when we have `to` present, that's going to be an inversed link.
+that's going to be a main link, that's the collection we are going to store it in, when we have `to` present,
+that's going to be an inversed link.

 Each `ObjectType` needs to have the propper `@mongo` directive to work.

 The `@map` directive makes a database field be aliased.
-The reason for this is that when we query with Grapher's GraphQL abilities
+The reason for this is that when we query with Grapher's
-to properly adapt that field to the correspondant db field.
+GraphQL abilities to properly adapt that field to the correspondant db field.
 In the backscene, we basically have a `reducer`.

+## Usage

 ```js
 import {